sigvef/wordofday/index.md

 ## Rules

 * chainy: new word's 1st letter has to match previous' last letter
-* slowly: only 1 word per day
+* slowly: only one word per day
 * unique: one word per user per game

 ## Contribute